 Until the 7th century AD the stone temples in South India were made in a live rock – whole rooms with adornments and columns were cut in a live cliff.
 Mahabalipuram was not an exception – skilled stonemasons made diverse temples in the granite outcrops and cliffs.

-In the 8th century, the architecture and structural engineering in Mahabalipuram (and whole South India) changed.
+In the 8th century, the architecture and structural engineering in Mahabalipuram (and the whole of South India) changed.
 Artisans started to build structures from massive blocks of granite.
 To the amazement of local people and faraway traders, tall towers rose in Mahabalipuram, right at the seaside, most likely, to impress the guests and to serve for navigation.

-We do not know who was the first to mention “Seven Pagodas” of Mahabalipuram: most likely it was one of the European traders who reached the city in medieval times and was amazed by this impressive group of temples.
+We do not know who was the first to mention the “Seven Pagodas” of Mahabalipuram: most likely it was one of the European traders who reached the city in medieval times and was amazed by this impressive group of temples.

 Six lost temples

 Only one of these “pagodas” remains – the magnificent Shore Temple.

 What happened with the other six temples?
 It’s a mystery… almost.
 According to a local legend, Indra, the god of rain and storms was enraged by the beauty of Mahabalipuram.
 Indra flooded and submerged most of the city during a terrible storm and only one temple was left standing at the sea.

 Local people always have been sure that other temples existed and were lost in the sea.
-According to William Chambers (4) “…the more aged people… remembered to have seen the tops of several Pagodas far out in the sea; which being covered with copper (probably gilt) were particularly visible at sunrise, as their shining surface used then to reflect the sun’s rays, but that now that effect was no longer produced, as the copper has become encrusted with mould and verdigris.”
+According to William Chambers (4) “…the more aged people… remembered to have seen the tops of several Pagodas far out in the sea; which being covered with copper (probably gilt) were particularly visible at sunrise, as their shining surface used then to reflect the sun’s rays, but that now that effect was no longer produced, as the copper has become encrusted with mold and verdigris.”